 Option #4: Kill Moles with Spring-Loaded Traps

-Another very effective but less humane way to “remove” moles is using Spring Loaded Metal Traps.
+Another very effective but less humane way to “remove” moles is using spring-loaded metal traps.

 We like this contraption the best for three reasons: 1) It is by far the easiest mole trap to set up and use; 2) If you are going to kill moles, we think this is the quickest and most humane way of killing moles, and 3) It Works!

-Check out the Wire Tek “Easy step” video below:
+Check out the WireTek “Easy step” video below:

-Spring-loaded metal traps such as the Victor “Out-of-sight” mole trap (video below) are sold individually and are designed to grab and pinch moles in place until their dead.
-The Victor trap is effective, but in our opinion, is less humane and requires considerable time (and digging) to set up.
+Spring-loaded metal traps such as the Victor “Out-of-sight” mole trap (video below) are sold individually and are designed to grab and pinch moles in place until they are dead.

 To use spring-loaded traps, look for fresh mole tunnels and carefully flatten down a small section.
 Set the traps by activating and setting the spring fully cocked.